2018 TICK TRACKER MAPS

 Before you view the maps, here are some details about how the maps were created, and what you should consider as you interpret the data:

-Species identification for each tick specimen was not validated.
+Species identification for each tick specimen was not always validated.
 Therefore, the accuracy of species identification is based on the submitter's skill level.

 Geographic location of acquisition is based on submitter recall (and sometimes it's not reliable because we just don't know where a tick was picked up!).